jawsthegame/umessage/README.md

 Install like a normal Rails app, but don't create a database!
 Then run `rake messages:setup`, which will create a symlink in your public directory to your iMessage attachments directory so the GUI can display messages with images.

+To support desktop notifications, you'll need a self-signed SSL certificate in `config/ssl` (see `Procfile` for the expected locations).
+[Here's a good guide](https://rossta.net/blog/local-ssl-for-rails-5.html) to setting it up, which is a bit beyond the scope of this README.
+I may add some `rake` tasks at a future date to assist in the process.
+As ever, contributions are welcome.

 Issue `foreman start` to start up both the app server and the chat polling process.

 Your uMessage app will now be accessible from `http://<your-mac-ip>:3000/chats`.